 - Only one person can go up or down the stairs at the same time.

+Like spiral stairs, curved stairs follow a helical arc.
+However, they tend to have a much larger radius and typically do not make a full circle.
 Curved stairs add elegance to any home or business.
 For this reason, they are almost always located at the entry where they make the best first impression.
-Curved stairs, like spiral stairs, are helical.
-However, they tend to be on a much larger radius and typically do not make a full circle.

 Advantages of Curved Stairs:

 - Curved staircases are often very elegant and traditional but this type of design can equally be adapted to contemporary architecture.